Nikolaimelni/pool/README.md

-Click on a ball to change its color or delete it.
-Right-click anywhere to add a new ball.
+Click or tap on a ball to change its color or delete it.
+You can also push balls by dragging them with your mouse cursor or finger.
+Right-click anywhere or press and hold with your finger to add a new ball.